whitef0x0/node-email-verification/README.md

 ## API
 #### `configure(options)`
-change the default configuration by passing an object of options; see the section below for a list of all options.
+changes the default configuration by passing an object of options; see the section below for a list of all options.

 #### `generateTempUserModel(UserModel)`
-generate a Mongoose Model for the temporary user based off of `UserModel`, the persistent user model. the temporary model is essentially a duplicate of the persistent model except that it has the field `{GENERATED_VERIFYING_URL: String}` for the randomly generated URL. if the persistent model has the field `createdAt`, then an expiration time (`expires`) added to it with a default value of 24 hours; otherwise, the field is created as such:
+generates a Mongoose Model for the temporary user based off of `UserModel`, the persistent user model. the temporary model is essentially a duplicate of the persistent model except that it has the field `{GENERATED_VERIFYING_URL: String}` for the randomly generated URL by default (the field name can be changed in the options). if the persistent model has the field `createdAt`, then an expiration time (`expires`) is added to it with a default value of 24 hours; otherwise, the field is created as such:

 ```
 {